Iytjenu

-Zat-Iytjenu is only known from her false door (Egyptian Museum Cairo, JE 59158) excavated at Saqqara in about 1920 to 1922 by Cecil Mallaby Firth.
+Zat-Iytjenu is only known from her false door (Egyptian Museum Cairo, JE 59158) excavated at Saqqara in about 1920 to 1922 by Cecil Firth.
 Firth never found time to publish the stela.
 However, a note on the king's name was written shortly after by Henri Gauthier in 1923.
 The false door was only fully published in 1963 by Henry George Fischer.
 Very little is known about Zat-Iytjenu.
 She bore the titles sole ornament of the king and Priestess of Hathor.
 Her relation to king Iytjenu is unknown.
 Royal names as part of private names are common in almost all periods of Ancient Egyptian history.